-In the high tide and low tide chart, we can see that the first low tide was at 5:33 am and the next low tide will be at 5:41 pm.
-The first high tide will be at 11:36 am and the next high tide at 11:50 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 5:37 am and the next high tide will be at 6:15 pm.
+The only low tide of the day will be at 11:43 am.

-The lunar phase is a Waxing Crescent.
-Today we will have 13 hours and 45 minutes of sun.
-The solar transit will be at 1:26 pm and the length of time the moon will be visible will be 12 hours and 29 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 13 hours and 11 minutes of sun.
+The solar transit is at 1:22 pm and the length of time the moon will be visible will be 14 hours and 5 minutes.

-The tidal coefficient today is 75, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 72 to end the day with a tidal coefficient of 70.
-The tide heights today are 0.3 ft, 2.6 ft, 0.3 ft and 3.0 ft.
+The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 53 to end the day with a tidal coefficient of 57.
+The tide heights today are 2.3 ft, 0.3 ft and 3.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Ireland Island which is of 4.3 ft and a minimum height of -1.0 ft.

 The solunar fishing calendar in Ireland Island tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: